vcmirko/terraform_ontap_simulator/README.md

 #### Role 'cluster'

-This will create the cluster and apply some day0 tasks (dns, licenses, timezone, broadcast domains, vlan, ...).
+This will create the cluster and apply some day0 tasks (dns, licenses, timezone, broadcast domains, vlan, aggr, lifs, ...).

 #### Role 'aiqum'